marlonbarrios/chatwiththem/README.md

 - **Public Engagement:** The project will culminate in a public website where these virtual conversations can be accessed, fostering a global community of engaged learners.
 - **Educational Impact:** Through these dialogues, participants will gain deeper insights into diverse philosophies and historical perspectives.

-"Conversations at the Infinite Table" reimagines traditional discourse, creating a space where past and future converge in enlightening dialogues.